Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Findings

 \subsection{Theme 4: AI Trust, Ownership, and Accountability}

-Participants' trust in AI tools for UX and product development was situational, shaped by task complexity, project maturity, and domain-specific stakes.
-AI was valued for low-risk, early-stage, and well-defined tasks, but rarely trusted for production systems or high-stakes decision-making.
-Alongside technical trust, participants reflected on shifting notions of ownership, authorship, and accountability in AI-augmented work.
+Theme 4 examines how trust in AI tools within product teams is situational rather than absolute, shaped by task complexity, project maturity, and domain-specific stakes.
+Participants described shifting notions of ownership, authorship, and accountability as AI became integrated into design and development workflows.